Jinergy to Impove Power Output of HJT Module to 530W

 Jinneng Clean Energy Technology Ltd ( "Jinergy" ), a China-based technology-driven PV manufacturer, was invited to share insights on grid parity at PV ModuleTech 2019, organized by PV Tech, one of the influential media in PV industry.

-With excellent temperature coefficient, excellent low light performance, bifacial power generation and extremely low degradation HJT will be the future high efficiency technology.
+With excellent temperature coefficient, excellent low light performance, bifacial power generation, and extremely low degradation HJT will be the future high-efficiency technology.
 Being one of the first PV manufacturers to commercialize HJT modules in China, Jinergy is still working to improve HJT mass production technology.
-According to Jinergy, deploying MBB, half-cut as well as 166 wafer, bifacial power output of the its fourth generation of HJT module will be 530W, effectively boosts power generation and reduces LCOE.
+According to Jinergy, deploying MBB, half-cut as well as 166 wafer, a bifacial power output of its fourth generation of HJT module will be 530W, effectively boosts power generation and reduces LCOE.

 About Jinergy